Gesellschaft mit beschränkter Haftung, GmbH (Private company with limited liability)

 Royalties – Royalties received are subject to corporate and trade taxes at standard rates.

 Withholding Taxes – Dividends paid to non-residents are subject to 25% withholding tax (26.375% including solidarity surcharge).
-However a 40% refund for non-resident corporations is usually available, being an effective tax rate of 15.825%, unless rate is reduced due to a tax treaty, or dividends qualify for a tax exemption under the EU parent-subsidiary directive.
+However a 40% refund for non-resident corporations is usually available, being an effective tax rate of 15.825% unless the rate is reduced due to a tax treaty, or dividends qualify for a tax exemption under the EU parent-subsidiary directive.

-Interests from publicly traded debt, interests from financial institutions, convertible bonds and certain interests from profit participating loans paid abroad are subject to a 26.375% withholding tax unless rate is reduced under a tax treaty or the EU interests and royalties directive applies.
+Interests from publicly traded debt, interests from financial institutions, convertible bonds and certain interests from profit participating loans paid abroad are subject to a 26.375% withholding tax unless the rate is reduced under a tax treaty or the EU interests and royalties directive applies.

-Royalties paid to non-residents are subject to a 15.825% withholding tax, unless reduced due to a tax treaty or the EU interests and royalties directive applies.
+Royalties paid to non-residents are subject to a 15.825% withholding tax unless reduced due to a tax treaty or the EU interests and royalties directive applies.

-Foreign-source income – Foreign-source income is generally subject to corporate income tax, unless a tax treaty provides otherwise.
+Foreign-source income – Foreign-source income is generally subject to corporate income tax unless a tax treaty provides otherwise.
 However, a total or partial tax relief in the form of tax credits or exemptions is available for foreign tax paid.